JPISolutions/OrificeMeterConfig_JSON/README.md

 				"compressibility": 0.0
 		},

+### AGA8 Fields
+* units - Valid options are molar_fraction or percent.
+* components - An array of components that make up the gas composition.
+Components may be missing from the array if not in the gas stream.
+* density - This is the density of the gas stream.
+Usually calculated live on the fly in modern RTUs and flow computers.
+May be configured in some flow computers though.
+* compressibility - This is the compressibility of the gas stream at base conditions.
+Usually calculated live on the fly in modern RTUs and flow computers.
+May be configured in some flow computers though.

 ## Sensors
 Information about the sensing device(s) is contained here.
 Source types shall be "multi-variable" or "single".
 Serial numbers are optional but are recommended to be included.